Sebetralstat for hereditary angioedema

 How does sebetralstat work in hereditary angioedema?

-Angioedema occurs when blood vessels leak fluid into the deeper layers of the skin or the mucous membranes lining organs or cavities in the body, resulting in repeated attacks of swelling that can arise anywhere.
+Angioedema occurs when blood vessels leak fluid into the deeper layers of the skin or the mucous membranes lining organs or cavities in the body, resulting in repeated swelling attacks that can arise anywhere in the body.

-Sebetralstat is a small molecule designed to inhibit the activity of kallikrein in the blood.
+Sebetralstat is a small molecule designed to block the activity of kallikrein in the blood.
 This is expected to bring swelling under control, reducing the severity and duration of attacks as they occur.

 How will sebetralstat be administered in hereditary angioedema?

-In clinical trials involving people with HAE, sebetralstat has been given as film-coated tablets at a dose of 300 or 600 milligrams (mg).
-An easier-to-use orally disintegrating tablet formulation of sebetralstat, which dissolves quickly in the mouth instead of being swallowed, has been tested in healthy adults.
+In clinical trials involving people with HAE, sebetralstat has been given as film-coated tablets at a dose of 300 mg or 600 mg.
+An easier to use, orally disintegrating tablet formulation of sebetralstat, which dissolves quickly in the mouth instead of being swallowed, has been tested in healthy adults.
 Plans are now being made to test the therapy in HAE patients.

 Sebetralstat in hereditary angioedema clinical trials